How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 “[The internet is] definitely a great information sharer for our sometimes disjointed community, especially in rural areas,” says Blair, who’s genderqueer/non-binary.*** “Lots of my trans identity was discerned through language I accessed online as well as looking at other trans narratives online.”

-However, the internet can also be an intimidating and dangerous place.
+While the internet offers a haven for many in the LGBTQ+ community, it can also be a hostile environment.
 Just read the comments on any viral social media post and you’ll see a slew of insults and misdirected aggression.
+LGBTQ+ cyberbullying is rampant, and a large portion of these hateful comments include homophobic, transphobic, and biphobic slurs.

 "I feel like there is a significant amount of intolerance from within the LGBTQ community" explained Gill, a genderqueer lesbian.
 "I've honestly been attacked more from within the community than outside of it."

-Given this ugly reality, we believe it is essential that all LGBTQ+ people know how to defend and protect themselves online.
-Therefore, we created this guide to minimize your personal exposure to online bullying and harassment.
+Given this ugly reality, we believe that all LGBTQ+ people should know how to defend and protect themselves online.
+Therefore, we created this guide to minimize your personal exposure to LGBTQ cyberbullying and harassment.

 “I haven't experienced anything negative online,” explains Harris, who’s genderqueer and gay. “[But it’s] because I've worked very hard to not put myself in situations where I might be vulnerable to attack.
 This sort of extra mental effort keeps me safe online, but it does come at a price.”

-It is our hope that one day none of this will be relevant, and all people, no matter their sexual orientation or gender identity, will feel free to express themselves online in any way they see fit, without fear.
+Our hope is that one day none of this will be relevant, and all people, no matter their sexual orientation or gender identity, will feel free to express themselves online in any way they see fit, without fear.

 Cyberbullying is a Near Universal Experience

-“Back before Facebook filtered messages from people you aren't friends with, I would often receive messages calling me a dyke or similarly abusing me,” adds Dylan, a non-binary respondent.
+“Back before Facebook filtered messages from people you aren't friends with, I would often receive messages calling me [gender slurs] or similarly abusing me,” adds Dylan, a non-binary respondent.

-And the abuse isn’t always just verbal.
-Sometimes, it can even lead to physical violence.
-According to Zsófia, a genderqueer/non-binary lesbian living in Hungary, “In 2012, my whole Facebook profile was published (with several other [members of the] Hungarian LGBTQ+ community) on a far-right group's website.
-The list was called "fagot-list" ("köcsög lista" in Hungarian).”
+The abuse isn’t only verbal, but can lead to physical violence.
+According to Zsófia, a genderqueer/non-binary lesbian living in Hungary, “In 2012, my whole Facebook profile was published (with several other [members of the] Hungarian LGBTQ+ community) on a far-right group's website.”
+According to Zsófia’s description, even the list’s name was a slur against the LGBTQ+ community.

-In addition to these assaults by bigots and religious and political extremists, we found that most of the online harassment respondents experienced was sexual in nature.
+In addition to these assaults, we found that most of the online harassment respondents experienced was sexual in nature, which is a common aspect of LGBTQ cyberbullying.

-Jamie’s sentiment was echoed throughout the survey, with dozens of people reporting that they have received unsolicited pornographic photos or vulgar, sexually explicit messages.
+Jamie’s experiences were echoed throughout our survey, with dozens of people reporting that they had received unsolicited pornographic photos or vulgar, sexually explicit messages.

-“People think they can cure my asexuality by sending me their nudes or just repeatedly telling me everyone has a sex drive you just need to wait for yours,” says Elijah, who’s genderqueer and asexual.
+“People think they can cure my asexuality by sending me [lewd photos] or just repeatedly telling me everyone has a sex drive you just need to wait for yours,” says Elijah, who’s genderqueer and asexual.

-Despite reporting frequently receiving sexually inappropriate content or comments, many respondents downplayed their harassment and even excused this behavior as “just the usual.”
+Despite reporting frequently receiving sexually inappropriate content or comments, many respondents downplayed the harassment they received and even excused this behavior as “just the usual.”

 Cyberbullying on Social Media

-While there is no way for individuals to stop the harassers from bullying in the first place, there are ways to shield yourself from them, making the repercussions of cyberbullying less severe.
+While an individual can’t stop harassers from bullying in the first place, there are ways to shield yourself from them, making the repercussions of LGBTQ cyberbullying less severe.

 Sometimes it’s as simple as blocking and reporting abusive users, so you don’t have to interact with them at all.